PhilipRuthig/EMtools/README.md

 ### 1) Run the preprocessing
-   The preprocessing script (`pre_uni-em.ipynb`) applies contrast adapted histogram equalization (CLAHE, see e.g. https://imagej.net/plugins/clahe) and then resaves your data to a different directory.
+   The preprocessing script (`preprocessing.ipynb`) applies contrast adapted histogram equalization (CLAHE, see e.g. https://imagej.net/plugins/clahe) and then resaves your data to a different directory.
 To run it, follow these steps:
  - Press windows + R
  - Type in `powershell`
  - Navigate to your (personal) folder, to where you cloned/downloaded this repository (use `cd` command)
  - Type `jupyter notebook`.
 This should open a browser window with a file browser.
 Continue in this file browser.
- - Open `pre_uni-em.ipynb`
+ - Open `preprocessing.ipynb`
  - For `path_input`, put the path where you saved your raw images.
  - For `path_output`, put the path where you would like your preprocessed images to be re-saved to.
  - Click the double arrow at the top of the jupyter notebook to run it.